c-christenson/CV/README.md

 ###Volunteer Work
 ***
-Many and varied, including, but not limited to:
+Including, but not limited to:
 + Coordinating The Shoebox Project, Vancouver, where we collected and donated over 250 boxes of gifts to women in need.
 + Serving meals to homeless people in Vancouver's Downtown Eastside at the Union Gospel Mission.
 + Event organization and day-of volunteering for the Pheonix Academy of Learning (a school for children with complex developmental disabilities, including autism spectrum disorder).